manishraj34/CS-Fundamental/hr.md

 # 8) What are ur hobbies and why?

-- My hobbies is listen podcasts.
+- My hobbies is listening music.
 - **why** Because it Improves my communication skill Another great benefit of listening to podcasts is that you can learn new things.

 # 9)Where do u want to see urself after 5 yrs?